alvations/ann/README.md

 Have fun!
 And now, let's NLP this...

-(**Disclaimer**: This repo is given as-is.
-The author is not affiliated to the NIPS organizers nor the web-host of https://nips.cc .)
+**Disclaimer**: This repo is given as-is.
+The author is not affiliated to the NIPS organizers nor the web-host of https://nips.cc